Akbar Bhawan: History

 The Akbar Hotel was built as part of the Fourth Five Year Plan.
 The building is owned by the New Delhi Municipal Council.
 Construction of the building began in 1966 and was completed by 1969–70.
 It was inaugurated by Dr. Karan Singh, the then Union Minister of Tourism and Civil Aviation on 27 January 1972.
 Leased and operated by the India Tourism Development Corporation, the hotel remained profitable throughout the 1970s.
 However, by the early 1980s it began to incur losses and ITDC suffered low occupancy in its hotels following the construction boom in the run up to the 1982 Asian Games.
 In the changed business environment and the government's decision to exit the business of running luxury hotels, the ITDC decided to hand over the building to the Ministry of External Affairs to house its offices.

 Akbar Bhawan

 The hotel was shut down in April 1986, and the building was turned into a government office building and renamed Akbar Bhawan.
 The Foreign Service Institute under the Ministry of External Affairs used to function from the building.
 The Government of India planned to redevelop the building into a five-star hotel with private partnership in the run up to the 2010 Commonwealth Games, but it was never implemented.
 The South Asian University has been housed in the building since 2010 pending relocation to its permanent campus at Maidan Garhi, Delhi.
 The Ministry of Overseas Indian Affairs was located in the building before its merger with the Ministry of External Affairs.
-Following the death of the former External Affairs Minister Sushma Swaraj, demands were made to rename the Akbar Bhawan after her.